luisalvesmartins/botconversationdesigner/README.md

 if you want to try some demo flows, when you press load load the url link instead of a local file: https://lambot.blob.core.windows.net/github/botconversationdesigner/GreenCard.botdesign

+- File content is compatible with botengine project

 ## Implementation backlog:
 - EXPORT TO Node missing features